kaaengine/kaa/docs/tutorial/part10.rst

         my_transition = NodePositionTransition(Vector(300, 850), duration=3000)
         self.exit_label.transition = my_transition

 Run the game and see the label moving from its original position to (300, 850), the movement takes 3 seconds!
+We did not have to change its position manually inside :code:`update()`, it all happened automatically.
 Isn't it cool?

 Changing a value incrementally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~